-The Joint Crediting Mechanism (JCM) facilitates diffusion of leading low carbon technologies, products, systems, services, and infrastructure as well as implementation of mitigation actions, and contributes to sustainable development of developing countries.
+The Joint Crediting Mechanism (JCM) facilitates diffusion of leading decarbonizing technologies, products, systems, services, and infrastructure as well as implementation of mitigation actions, and contributes to sustainable development of partner countries.

-It appropriately evaluates contributions to GHG emission reductions or removals from Japan in a quantitative manner, by applying measurement, reporting and verification (MRV) methodologies, and uses them to achieve Japan’s emission reduction target.
+It appropriately evaluates contributions from Japan to GHG emission reductions or removals in a quantitative manner, and Japan uses them to achieve its NDC.

-The JCM contributes to the ultimate objective of the UNFCCC by facilitating global actions for GHG emission reductions or removals, complementing the CDM.
+The JCM contributes to the ultimate objective of the UNFCCC by facilitating global actions for GHG emission reductions or removals.

 Ex) the JCM scheme between Japan and host country

-As of September 2015, following countries signed bilateral documents for introducing the JCM.
+As of August 2025, following countries signed the Memorandum of Cooperation for establishing the JCM.

 January 8, 2013 Mongolia – Japan